solo-io/workshops/istio-day2/1-deploy-istio/04-ingress-gateway.md

 {% hint style="info" %} "clusters" is referring to Envoy clusters, not Kubernetes clusters.
 A Envoy cluster is a group of logically similar upstream hosts that Envoy connects to. {% endhint %}

 As you see, the output here is quite extensive and includes clusters that the gateway does not need to know anything about.
-The only clusters that get traffic routed to it are the `web-api` cluster.
+The only clusters that get traffic routed to it from the gateway are the `web-api` cluster.
 Let's configure the control plane to scope this down.
 To do that, we set the `PILOT_FILTER_GATEWAY_CLUSTER_CONFIG` environment variable in the `istiod` deployment:

 ```bash
 istioctl install -y -n istio-system -f labs/04/control-plane-reduce-gw-config.yaml --revision 1-8-3